CAP & Degar Sites & Articles

 VA Watchdog site by Larry King - contains many things of interest, and resource links.

 If you served at sea in an older vessel, or ashore in one of these older ships or buildings, you may have been exposed to asbestos.
-T
+Therefore you should be on the alert for symptoms of asbestos-related illnesses.
+Among these are lung cancer, asbestosis, mesothelioma and pleural mesothelioma, all of which develop in the lungs.

 The VA offers services for this condition if you have a service connected exposure.
 If you have exhibited symptoms of any of these conditions, you should contact your primary care physician immediately.